2022 Marmolada serac collapse: Background

-Serac collapse
+Description

-On the afternoon of 3 July, around 13:45, a massive avalanche was triggered by a serac that collapsed due to the high temperatures, which reached 10 °C the day before the tragedy.
+On the afternoon of Sunday 3 July, around 13:45, a massive avalanche was triggered by a serac that collapsed due to the high temperatures, which reached 10 °C the day before the tragedy.
 At an elevation of 2800 metres, the lower end of a glacier snapped off.
-The break-off had a width of 80 metres and a height of 25 metres approximately.
-The detached volume was estimated to be 65,000 ± 10,000 cubic meters.
+The break-off had a width of about 80 metres and a height of 25 metres.
+The detached volume was estimated to be 65,000 ± 10,000 cubic metres.
+The seismic energy released was comparable to an earthquake of 0.6 M.

 The ice and rock masses fell several hundred metres down the northern slope onto the hiking trail passing below to the summit and on to just before the Fedaia reservoir about 1.5 kilometres away.
 The hiking trail was heavily frequented due to the time in the early afternoon of a summer Sunday.

+Factors leading to the event

 The mountain rescuers described the event as an extraordinary incident that could not be compared to a normal avalanche.
 According to initial assumptions, the extremely high temperatures of the previous days were a factor leading to the accident.
 On the summit of the mountain, 10 °C had been measured the day before the accident.
 In addition, much less precipitation than usual had fallen in the previous winter, so the glacier lacked an insulating layer of snow as protection against the sun and the high temperatures.
-Reinhold Messner saw the accident as a consequence of climate change.
-In an initial assessment, glaciologist Georg Kaser also assumed that meltwater had penetrated the glacier and accumulated underneath it, ultimately serving as a lubricant for the ice masses.
+Reinhold Messner saw the accident as a consequence of climate change: "In recent years, a lake has repeatedly emerged on the tongue of the glacier.
+And this year in the summer this lake has arisen again and then obviously – no one has seen it – through a hole this water flowed under the tongue and from all sides at these hot July days the water has come in under the glacier."
+Glaciologist Christoph Mayer also assumed that meltwater had penetrated the glacier and accumulated underneath it, ultimately serving as a lubricant.
+This was later confirmed in scientific publications.

+In an initial assessment, glaciologist Georg Kaser also assumed the same.

 Rescuers used thermal drones to search for possible survivors shortly after the collapse with survivors being flown off the mountainside by helicopters.